sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 + in memory table in the offset manager

-# What is an Offset Manager?
+# What is a Group Coordinator / Offset Manager?

+A Group Coordinator is an Offset Manager at the same time.

 It's a broker which is the leader for a group, that commits its consumers offsets.